 When an institution chooses to use volunteers to work with potentially distressing collections, it has a duty of care to consider and actively support the emotional wellbeing of the volunteers.
 Prioritising emotional wellbeing in this way echoes arguments put forward by Caswell and Cifor, who call for an ethics of care in the archive based on ‘radical empathy’ which acknowledges ‘the personal consequences that archival interaction can have on users.’

 Over a 12-month period, MTA staff recruited and worked with a total of 23 volunteers to catalogue and digitise thousands of tributes in the archive.
 The project strove to create an environment that was welcoming, calm, nurturing and non-pressured, in which volunteers felt comfortable talking about their experiences on the project and their feelings about the material and the history it represents.
 This article presents some of the methods used to provide emotional support for volunteers on the project.
-It is based on more detailed guidance, available on request from the author.
+You can also download the full guide.

 Know what volunteers will be working with

 Staff should have some familiarity with the material to determine whether volunteer involvement is appropriate.
 Preliminary work with the MTA revealed that the vast majority of tributes, although created in response to a traumatic event, expressed sentiments of love and solidarity.
 The material is emotional but inspires mainly positive feelings, so with suitable measures in place staff thought the material would be manageable for volunteers.
 At this stage, staff might decide a collection presents too great a risk for volunteers to work with, and look into alternative options for processing.
 It won’t be possible to identify all potentially problematic material at this stage.
 Some distressing material might only be revealed through closer work with the collection, and individual responses depend on myriad complex factors and cannot always be predicted.

 Seek advice from mental health professionals